HOLIDAYS IN LIVORNO

 Mediterranean Natural History Museum

-Livorno’s Mediterranean Natural History Museum was established in 1929 on the basis of the plethora of scientific material from the “Amerigo Vespucci” Technical School’s natural History Exhibition Room, collected between 1871 and 1909 by illustrious naturalists from Livorno.
-Unfortunately, this natural heritage was destroyed during the 1944 air raids.
-After the war, the Museum was transferred to the City Aquarium and in 1952 it was reopened to the public.
-In 1980, the Museum was finally transferred to its current location in Villa Henderson, whose completely renovated main building houses its operational heart.
-The Museum offers the visitor seven exhibition itineraries organized over an area of about 7000 m2.
+The Livorno Museum of Natural History of the Mediterranean was established in 1929 on the basis of the rich scientific material of the Cabinet of Natural History of the ‘Amerigo Vespucci’ Technical Institute, collected between 1871 and 1909 by illustrious naturalists from Livorno.
+Unfortunately, during the bombing raids of 1944, the natural heritage was destroyed.
+After the war, the Museum was moved to the Municipal Aquarium and in 1952 it was reopened to the public.
+In 1980, the Museum finally moved to its current location in Villa Henderson, whose main building, completely renovated, houses the Institute’s operational heart.
+The Museum offers visitors seven exhibition routes organised over an area of approximately 7000 square metres.

 Livorno Aquarium